 Site establishment shall take place in an orderly manner and all amenities shall be installed at Camp sites before the main workforce move onto site.
-A method statement is required from the Contractor at tender stage that includes the layout of the camp, management of ablution facilities and wastewater management.
 The Contractor camp shall have the necessary ablution facilities with chemical toilets where such facilities are not available at commencement of construction.
 The Contractor shall supply a wastewater management system that will comply with legal requirements and be acceptable to Eskom.
+A septic tank system is recommended to ensure the best practice environmental solution.

-Where Eskom facilities are available the Contractor shall make use of such facilities where it is viable and possible.
-The Contractor shall inform all site staff to the use of supplied ablution facilities and under no circumstances shall indiscriminate excretion and urinating be allowed other than in supplied facilities.
+Where Eskom facilities are available the Contractor shall make use of such facilities where it is viable and negotiated with the Grid.
+The Contractor shall inform all site staff to make use of supplied ablution facilities and under no circumstances shall indiscriminate excretion and urinating be allowed other than in supplied facilities.